a100kpm/hackerrank_training/README.md

 # hackerrank_training
-Some random problem from hackerrank
+Some random problem from hackerrank (python 3)